DETAILED ACTION

 a coiled electrode located on the tapered distal end; (Fig. 1: The distal most coiled electrode (10)) and

 a conductor (Fig. 1, Char.
-6: wire leads) extending from the coiled electrode to the proximal portion, wherein the coiled electrode and the conductor are formed of a single piece of continuous material.
-(Fig. 1 and Par.
+6: wire leads) extending from the coiled electrode to the proximal portion, wherein the coiled electrode and the conductor are formed of a single piece of continuous material; (Fig. 1 and Par.
 [0036]: Wire leads (6) each have terminal ends (2) and coiled electrodes (10))

 Claim(s) 6 and 18 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Schmidt (US 2002/0095202 A1), as applied to claims 4 and 17 respectively above, and further in view of Chen (US 2015/0196357 A1).
+103 as being unpatentable over Schmidt (US 2002/0095202 A1) in view of Stewart (US 2002/0111618 A1), as applied to claims 4 and 17 respectively above, and further in view of Chen (US 2015/0196357 A1).

 Chen, in a similar field of endeavor, teaches an electrode group comprising electrodes of varying sizes/lengths.
 (Claim 1)

-Absent a statement of criticality and unexpected results, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified Schmidt, as applied to claims 4 and 17 respectively above, such that the coiled electrodes (10) of Schmidt have varying lengths.
+Absent a statement of criticality and unexpected results, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the combination of Schmidt/Stewart, as applied to claims 4 and 17 respectively above, such that the coiled electrodes (10) of Schmidt have varying lengths.
 Such a modification would have involved a mere change in the size of a component, and would allow for an increased number of different ablation patterns and lesion sizes to be created.
 A change in size is generally recognized as being within the level of ordinary skill in the art.
 In re Rose, 105 USPQ 237 (CCPA 1955).

 Claim(s) 12 is rejected under 35 U.S.C.
-103 as being unpatentable over Schmidt (US 2002/0095202 A1), in view of Anderson (US 2014/0214059 A1).
+103 as being unpatentable over Schmidt (US 2002/0095202 A1), in view of Stewart (US 2002/0111618 A1), as applied to claim 1 above, and further in view of Anderson (US 2014/0214059 A1).

 Anderson, in a similar field of endeavor, teaches encapsulating an electrical conductor within a wall of an elongate body.
 (Par.
 [0039])

-It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified Schmidt, as applied to claim 1 above, to incorporate the teachings of Anderson, and configure the wire leads (6) of Schmidt to be encapsulated within the walls of tube (4) of Schmidt.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the combination of Schmidt/Stewart, as applied to claim 1 above, to incorporate the teachings of Anderson, and configure the wire leads (6) of Schmidt to be encapsulated within the walls of tube (4) of Schmidt.
 Doing so would be a simple substitution of one wire containment configuration for another for the predictable result of containing/protecting wires (6), and would help to anchor wires (6) in place.

 Conclusion